HMS Maidstone (1937): Postwar

 In 1946 Maidstone became mother ship to the 2nd and 7th Submarine Flotillas.
 The 2nd Flotilla comprised operational boats, the latter a trials and training squadron.
 Maidstone had a semi-permanent mooring off Monkey Island (Portland) but often put to sea with its subsidiary ships.
 In 1951 Maidstone called briefly at Corunna to land a sick crewman.
 This was not classified an official visit, although it was the first time a British warship had entered a Spanish harbour since the end of the Spanish Civil War.
-In 1953, it took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In 1953, she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

 On 16 June 1955 the submarine HMS Sidon sank in Portland harbour alongside Maidstone 20 minutes after an explosion in the forward torpedo compartment.
 A rescue party from Maidstone saved a number of the Sidon's crew, but 13 died.
 A week later, the submarine was raised and the accident was found to be caused by the high-test peroxide fuel in a torpedo.
 Surgeon Lieutenant Charles Rhodes was posthumously awarded the Albert Medal for his part in the rescue.

 In 1956 Maidstone was the flagship of the Commander-in-Chief, Home Fleet.
 In September 1957, the Soviet Union protested when Maidstone accompanied the training aircraft carrier HMS Ocean on a visit to Helsinki.
 In 1959 Maidstone received an extensive refit to accommodate nuclear submarines and the 2nd Flotilla was then moved to Devonport.
-In 1961 Maidstone sailed to Faslane, on Gareloch, where it was the depot ship to the 3rd and 10th Submarine Squadrons.
-In 1965, it undertook a trip to Liverpool, and it visited the same port one year later.
-It also undertook a trip to Rothesay during this period and then, in 1968, it sailed to Rosyth Dockyard to undertake preparations to permanently retire the Maidstone.
+In 1961 Maidstone sailed to Faslane, on Gareloch, where she was the depot ship to the 3rd and 10th Submarine Squadrons.
+In 1965, she undertook a trip to Liverpool, and she visited the same port one year later.
+She also undertook a trip to Rothesay during this period and then, in 1968, she sailed to Rosyth Dockyard to undertake preparations to permanently retire it.
 The Norwegian navy considered buying it, as did HM Prison Service, who decided the facilities onboard, used by hundreds of sailors, were only suitable for 50 or so prisoners.